 New chapters focus on buildings and individuals of Hitler's inner circle not covered in the earlier book.
 The development of the region is extensively covered by use of contemporary propaganda postcards and accompanying detailed text.
 Presenting the history of this region and the many associated important historical moments in contemporary postcards allows the reader to view the subject matter as it was presented to the masses at that time.
 With over 300 images and three maps, and the opportunity to compare a number of 'then and now' images, the story of Hitler's Southern Headquarters is brought to life through this extensive coverage.

-Two seasons as an expert tour guide specializing in the history of the region during the Third Reich period allowed the author to carry out his own detailed research.
+Five seasons as an expert tour guide specializing in the history of the region during the Third Reich period allowed the author to carry out his own detailed research.
 There is an interview with a local man, who, as a small boy was photographed with Hitler, together with comments gathered during a recent meeting with Rochus Misch who served on Hitler's staff.

 As featured in.The Express 31/3/17

 This book is a photographic history of the Nazi party's building works in Munich and in the Berchtesdagen and Obersalzberg, mainly using contemporary German postcards as its source.
 These postcards are fascinating, and give a good idea of the sort of propaganda that the German people were exposed to.
 They are generally well reproduced, and the author is clearly very knowledgeable about his topic.History of War